acmepjz/meandmyshadow/docs/ScriptAPI.md

 To edit the script of a block, right click the block and select "Scripting".

-To edit the script of the level, right click the block and select "Scripting".
+To edit the script of the level, right click the empty space of the level and select "Scripting".

 Currently the scenery block doesn't support scripting.